plai-group/covid/README.md

 <p align="center">
     <img src="./figures/hist_allegheny_success.png">
     <br>
-    <small>Array of 2D histograms showing two-dimensional marginal distributions over controllable policy parameters that give rise to appropriately controlled outcomes in Allegheny county.
+    <sup>Array of 2D histograms showing two-dimensional marginal distributions over controllable policy parameters that give rise to appropriately controlled outcomes in Allegheny county.
 Marginals for each policy are shown in the bottom row, with the number of samples from the uniform prior indicated by the dashed line.
-We can clearly see the efficacy of high rates of hand washing and a quick school closure policy, as indicated by the non-uniformity of the marginal distributions.</small>
+We can clearly see the efficacy of high rates of hand washing and a quick school closure policy, as indicated by the non-uniformity of the marginal distributions.</sup>
 </p>

 ## Publication